spifory/stuff-counter/README.md

 BOT_TOKEN=...

 # optional
-TEST_GUILDS=[...] # used for posting commands to certain guilds.
+TEST_GUILD=... # used for posting commands to a guild.
 Usually for testing
 ```

-Then you can run `docker-compose up` to start the bot.
+Then you can run `docker-compose up` or `poetry run task start` to start the bot.

 ## Support